michuW93/microsoft_azure_fundamentals/dp-900/microsoft_azure_data_fundamentals.md

 * multiple languages: Java, Scala, R, SQL etc.
 * integration with Azure Active Directory and Azure services: Azure Data Service, Azure Storage
 * fullfils multiple industry security compliances

+Azure Databricks components:
+* Workspace - Apache Spark workspace for exploration and visualisation
+* Cluster - Apache Spark cluster that can be created in seconds and autoscale and share across users
+* Notebook - Apache Spark Notebook that can write, query, explore and visualise datasets